nikaemami/nikaemami.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Nika.
-I am a second year PhD student in Electrical Engineering at New York University under the supervision of Prof. Yao Wang, at <a href="https://wp.nyu.edu/videolab/" style="color: inherit;">NYU Video Lab</a>.
+I am a second year PhD student in Electrical Engineering at New York University under the supervision of Prof. Yao Wang, at <a href="https://wp.nyu.edu/videolab/" style="color: #b8860b;">NYU Video Lab</a>.
 I received my Bachelors in Electrical Engineering from the University of Tehran in 2023.
 My research interests are in the fields of Deep Learning, Computer Vision, and Speech Processing.

 Outside academia, I am passionate about photography and content creation.
 I enjoy exploring new places, whether it's walking through the streets of NYC, or traveling to new and exciting places!